 Table 2d shows analysis of the correlation with public health activities such as child immunisation and cervical screening, the hypothesis being that countries with good preventive health service delivery and population uptake of these would be likely to respond better to Covid-19 measures.
 Surprisingly, there is no such linkage.
 Requiring further study is the relationship with influenza vaccination of citizens over 65 years – higher death rates in more vaccinated countries may be linked to more congregated service provision, or to service fragmentation.
 Table 3e shows that health system resources and structures had little effect on deaths or December rates, but higher spend per capita on health perversely linked with higher early mortality rates.

 Table 2f shows that two informally hypothesised characteristics of the political process – public trust in government and age of prime minister – had no effect.
-However, total deaths per million were lower in countries where experts surveyed felt that politicians were taking note of scientific advice – but this did not apply to case rates, possibly because scientifically-orientated countries were more rigorous in seeking and analysing cases..
+However, total deaths per million were lower in countries where experts surveyed felt that politicians were taking note of scientific advice [13] – but this did not apply to case rates, possibly because scientifically-orientated countries were more rigorous in seeking and analysing cases.

 Assessing Robustness and Resilience of Responses

 Responses to a health emergency are dynamic.
 Table 3 shows the mortality rates reported in Table 1 ranked for the two time points, and for the percentage change in rate.
 The four initially worst affected countries do not improve their relative position, even though they do control the rate of increase.
 Many of the best performing countries maintain their advantage, while in between some countries fare much better than others.
-Seven countries improved over the six month interval by ten or more rank places - Canada, Denmark, Estonia, Finland, Germany, Ireland and Norway, while four countries dropped by ten or more rank places - Bulgaria, Slovenia, Chile, Mexico, while two - Czechia and Colombia - dropped by twenty or more rank places.
+Seven countries improved over the six-month interval by ten or more rank places - Canada, Denmark, Estonia, Finland, Germany, Ireland and Norway, while four countries dropped by ten or more rank places - Bulgaria, Slovenia, Chile, Mexico, while two - Czechia and Colombia - dropped by twenty or more rank places.

 Table 3 Changes in Death Rate Ranking over Six Months